Curity OAuth customization using plugins

 Development Setup

 Many developers are not Java coders, and instead build their user facing apps and APIs in other technology stacks, such as Node.js, Python or C#.
 There may be concerns about how to manage setup and deployment aspects, so this tutorial shows how to quickly overcome these challenges, and provides some useful links.
-The only thing left to do in order to implement a plugin will be to write the Java or Kotlin code, which any skilled developer will soon learn.

-Plugin Resources
+Plugin Learning Resources

 When getting started with plugins, first watch these two introductory videos, then browse the developer documentation: